S. R. Butler High School: History

 Samuel Riley Butler (November 2, 1868 - ?) was a principal, superintendent of public schools, and school owner in Alabama.
 He was born in Poplar Ridge in Madison County and grew up in Tennessee.
 He was a Democrat.
 He married Ida Lee Smith.
 Canada Butler was one of his grandfathers.

 He started Butler Training School in 1908 and operated it until 1914.
 From 1914 until 1929 this building served as the Wills-Taylor School for boys and girls.
 The city then bought it and made it the Huntsville Junior High School.
 Now it is a parking lot for the Annie Merts Center for school administration.
 The first Butler High School was built in 1954 and was originally intended to also serve as a fallout shelter for the surrounding area in the case of a nuclear attack.
 Its proximity to Redstone Arsenal Army Base made the area a likely target during the Cold War.

 The final S.R.
 Butler High School was built in the late 1960s with the first graduating class in 1968.
 The previous Butler was renamed Stone Junior High School (years later renamed Stone Middle School) and is located at the intersection of Clinton Avenue and Governors Drive, and was remodeled after a suspicious fire destroyed much of the old school.
 The final Butler H.S. was located on Holmes Ave.

 In 2015, Butler High School was closed due to a dwindling enrollment and poor ratings.
 Students were re-directed to Columbia, Grissom, Huntsville, Johnson and Lee High Schools.
 The Rock Family Worship Center currently occupies the old Butler High School building.

 Academics

-Butler made dramatic academic improvements during the 2013–2014 school year having the highest student growth in reading of any Huntsville City Schools High School.
-Its students also outperformed several other high schools on the ACT Quality Core End of Course Exams this year.
-Butler has had an increase in its graduation rate over the past three years: 2011-12- 31%2012-13- 45%2013-14-49%.
+Butler made dramatic academic improvements during the 2013–2014 school year having had the highest student growth in reading of any Huntsville City Schools High School.
+Its students also outperformed several other high schools on the ACT Quality Core End of Course Exams.
+Butler had an increase in its graduation rate over the last three years: 2011-12- 31% 2012-13- 45% 2013-14-49%.

-During the 2013-14 school year Butler High School’s former principal Elizabeth Hachar was replaced by current principal Sanchella Graham.
-Despite noted improvements in the quality of educated provided for students at S.R Butler High School the school has remained on the failing schools list for the state of Alabama.
+During the 2013-14 school year Butler High School’s former principal Elizabeth Hachar was replaced by principal Sanchella Graham.
+Despite noted improvements in the quality of educated provided for students at S. R. Butler High School the school remained on the failing schools list for the state of Alabama.